MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

    Return :var:`rng` itself.
 This method is the identity for objects with value semantic.

-.. function:: rng:size()

-   Return the number of values, i.e. number of steps plus one, contained by the range :var:`rng`.

 .. function:: rng:start()

    Return the start value of the range :var:`rng`.